PLACE DE BROUCKÈRE-PLEIN - 31 - 1000 BRUSSELS - BELGIUM - Tel: 32 2 2266660 - Fax: 32 2 5121929

 GUEST SPEAKERS

-Mario Biagioli - Harvard University
+Mario Biagioli - University of California at Davis

-Nigel Thrift (TBC)- University of Warwick
+Nigel Thrift - University of Warwick

 Geography